-Kateri did her household duties diligently, always willing to
+Kateri did her household duties

 Father de Lamberville taught her ways to pray.
 Those in the village who opposed Christianity made fun of her prayer and her rest from work on Sundays and holy days.
 They threatened her and deprived her of food.
 They jeered her when she went to church; children sometimes threw stones.